 If these are the people that are collectively "unfriending" us on Facebook and in the grocery stores, that's fine by us.
 Frankly, the feeling is mutual.

-Stephen Moore is a distinguished visiting fellow at the Heritage Foundation and a senior economic analyst with CNN.
-To find out more about Stephen Moore and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate webpage at www.creators.com.
+Stephen Moore is a senior fellow at the Heritage Foundation and an economic consultant with FreedomWorks.
+He is the co-author of "Trumponomics: Inside the America First Plan to Revive the American Economy."
+To find out more about Stephen Moore and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate website at www.creators.com.